Loic-R/IT-system-security/flaw_1/README.md

 ## Requirements
 - Docker

-If you've just installed docker, don't forget to run the docker daemon.
+If you've just installed docker, don't forget to run the docker daemon using the command `dockerd`.

 ## Set up the docker environment
 ```bash